 Meagan Topmiller is a veteran speech-language pathologist with more than 9 years of experience serving children from infancy and beyond.
 Meagan has worked in a variety of pediatric clinic settings to help children with a wide range of communication disorders meet their goals.
 Her varied experiences have helped Meagan develop insights and expertise that benefit her entire caseload.
 In addition, she specializes in the care and treatment of children on the spectrum.

-Sarah has experience treating children of varied ages and with a wide variety of diagnoses.
-Her areas of specialty include Early Intervention (working with children birth - 3 years old) and Augmentative and Alternative Communication (AAC).
+Sarah has experience treating children of all ages, with a wide variety of diagnoses.
+Her areas of specialty include Early Intervention and Augmentative and Alternative Communication (AAC).
 She is a member of the American Speech and Hearing Association (ASHA) AAC Special Interest group.
 In 2010, she presented on "Implementing High-Tech AAC for Young Children with Multiple Disabilities" at The Assistive Technology Industry Association (ATIA) National Conference in Chicago, as well as at the annual International Convention for The Foundation for Microcephaly.
 Sarah also has a lot of experience treating children with motor speech disorders, such as Childhood Apraxia of Speech (CAS).

 In 1998, Sarah relocated to Tempe, Arizona from the Kansas City area.
 She loves living in Arizona and does not miss the Midwestern winters!
-In her free time, Sarah has the best time being Auntie to her nephew and two nieces, spending time with friends and family, playing outside and exploring Arizona.
-She loves to travel, is a bit of a technogeek and really enjoys photography - especially portraits, landscapes and travel photography.
+Sarah serves on the Board of Directors of the Down Syndrome Network of Arizona www.dsnetworkaz.org, and helps to lead a national photography community www.photoadvclub.com.
+She enjoys being Auntie, spending time with friends & family, travel, photography & hiking.